KaynUZI/WD-Seatwork-4/readme.md

 Guiding Question:
 - What is the project

+The project is a Feature Display Website.
+It showcases distinct design layouts for different features using pure HTML and CSS.
+The website includes various sections such as a header, main content area, navigation menu, feature displays, and a footer.

 - Whats the purpose

+The purpose of the project is to demonstrate the application of HTML and CSS in creating visually appealing and functional web pages.
+It aims to highlight different design features, present information clearly, and provide an interactive user experience.
+Additionally, it serves as a learning tool to understand the principles of web design and front-end development.

 - What are key components

+Header: Contains the website title and navigation menu with links to different sections.

+Main Content Area: Provides a welcoming message and an overview of the project’s purpose.

+Navigation Menu: Offers links to different feature pages.

+Feature Displays: Sections that showcase various products or features with images and descriptions.

+Footer: Provides additional information and links, such as copyright information.

+CSS Styling: Includes styling rules to control the layout, color scheme, typography, and responsiveness of the website.

 - What technology used and how it is used

+HTML: Used to structure the content of the web pages.
+It defines the layout and elements such as headers, paragraphs, images, and links.

+CSS: Applied to style the HTML content.
+It controls the visual presentation, including colors, fonts, spacing, and positioning of elements.
+Specific CSS rules are used to set background images, adjust logo sizes, and style different sections of the page.

+Bootstrap: Integrated to provide a responsive grid system and pre-styled components, making it easier to create a consistent and adaptable layout.

+JavaScript (if applicable): Could be used to add interactivity, such as handling events (e.g., clicking buttons to show/hide content), and enhancing the user experience.
+External Resources: Links to external resources such as Google Fonts for typography and Bootstrap CDN for responsive design.

 ### Key Components
 <!-- TODO: List of Key Components -->